Finance

 When Richard decided she wanted to move to Toronto to be closer to her campus, she wasn’t having any luck scanning Craigslist to find a suitable place.
 The search was looking grim — until a friend gave her the number for a real estate agent.

-Within a few days, the 26-year-old student and her boyfriend found a new one-bedroom condo in the Mimico neighbourhood of Toronto, near campus and in their price range at $1,400 a month.
+Within a few days, the 26-year-old student and her boyfriend found a new one-bedroom condo in the Mimico neighborhood of Toronto, near campus and in their price range at $1,400 a month.
 It has all the amenities they were looking for: it was clean, came with in-suite laundry and a thermostat they have full control over.

 “I was tired of going to the laundromat and of not being able to control my thermostat,” says Richard.
 “I like sleeping in the cold.”

 In cities like Toronto, more prospective tenants are turning to real estate agents to help them find a rental property.
-Jim Kim, a Toronto native, used an agent to help him find his one-bedroom condo near the Rogers Centre stadium in the downtown core.
-“In today’s market, people are lining up, cheques in hand, to see places,” Kim says.

-Toronto Realtors are good for renters because they can help sidestep the madness, he says.
+Realtors are good for renters because they can help sidestep the madness, he says.

 Should I use a real estate agent to find a rental in Toronto?

 Rental agents get first dibs on multiple listing services, or MLS.
-(While listings on MLS are publicly searchable, there’s a 48-hour lag before the public can see them — and by then, it’s very likely a few offers have been placed, says Hansher.)
-Agents can arrange viewings (saving you the trouble of dealing with the landlord) and will sift through hundreds of listings to find the most suitable options in your price range.
+While listings on MLS are publicly searchable, there’s a 48-hour lag before the public can see them — and by then, it’s very likely a few offers have been placed, says Carly Hansher, a sales representative with RE/MAX Hallmark York Group Realty Ltd. in Toronto.

-Fortunately, no. Tenants don’t have to pay rental agent fees; the landlord pays the rental agent commission, typically the first month’s rent.
+Tenants don’t have to pay rental agent fees; the landlord pays the rental agent commission, typically the first month’s rent.

 Another bonus: they’ll be your chauffeur.

-“The best part of using a real estate agent for viewing rentals was the fact that he could drive me around — we saw four places in an hour and a half, and from those four, I found a place that worked for me,” recalls Kim.
+“The best part of using a real estate agent for viewing rentals was the fact that he could drive me around — we saw four places in an hour and a half, and from those four, I found a place that worked for me,” says Kim.

 An oft-repeated claim is that they can help you because they have the expertise to suss out sketchy lease agreements.
 That may be true, but in many instances, there’s a conflict of interest baked right into the agent-tenant relationship — which could put your best interests at risk.

-The vast majority of real estate agents don’t advertise that they work with renters.
-That’s because rental agent commissions in Toronto are substantially lower than the ones they can fetch in the resale market.
-They have to take on many clients for lower pay to turn a profit, explains Conrad Rygier, a real estate broker with Keller Williams Neighbourhood Realty, meaning they might be less motivated to help you in your search.
+The agents have to take on many clients for lower pay to turn a profit, explains Conrad Rygier, a real estate broker with Right at Home Realty, meaning they might be less motivated to help you in your search.

-Most Realtors that help you find rentals take on lease listings because they have a long-standing relationship with a landlord.
+Most realtors that help you find rentals take on lease listings because they have a long-standing relationship with a landlord.
 And in many cases, the agent represents both the landlord and the tenant.

-“It can be on the back of the napkin; it doesn’t have to be a formal document...
-But the agent has to be able to produce a document that shows that both parties have agreed that they can represent the landlord and the tenant for the purposes of the transaction,’ says Kelvin Kucey, the RECO’s deputy registrar.”
+“It can be on the back of the napkin; it doesn’t have to be a formal document,” says Kelvin Kucey, the former RECO’s deputy registrar.
+“But the agent has to be able to produce a document that shows that both parties have agreed that they can represent the landlord and the tenant for the purposes of the transaction.”

 Another drawback: given the competitive nature of the rental market in big cities, agents are less likely to take on clients who are still in school, who have less than the ideal credit ratings and anyone looking for cheaper housing.